 Since background correction is performed after the raw individual scores are calculated, the resulting object always contains the raw values as well.
 We will illustrate this using a fixed-threshold background.
-We will use a fixed P-value threshold, which will recover both the number of motif hits with better P-values and the associated Z-score.
+Using a P-value threshold (e.g. 10^{-4}) we recover both the number of motif hits (with P-value < 10^{-4}) and the associated Z-score.